kobewijnants/ComputerSystems2-ISB/Documentation/Lab2-WindowsServer1.md

 ![logo](/Images/logo.png)
-# 💙🤍Lab1 Windows Server🤍💙
+# 💙🤍Lab2 Windows Server 1🤍💙

 This is a lab for Windows Server.
-The goal of this lab is to create a basic configuration of a Windows 2022 server.
+We will discuss the following items in this lab: Basic Configuration of a Windows 2022 server.

 ---